 - Run discovery calls and qualify against your ICP

-- Present demos, coordinate sales engineering support when needed
+- Present demos and coordinate sales engineering support when needed

 - Build proposals, negotiate terms, and close new business